-Trust, co-operation Aims: Number: 8 - 12 participants 10 - 20 minutes Length:
+Aims:Trust, co-operationNumber:8 - 12 participantsLength:10 - 20 minutes

 Stand in a circle shoulder to shoulder.
 One person stands in the middle of the circle, closes her/his eyes and swings back and forth.
 S/he is caught by the other people who reach out from the circle and pass her/him on.
 Leave yourselves sufficient time so that everybody who wishes can have a turn.